-In The Teachings of Ramana Maharshi [Tb], Venkataraman Aiyer (1879-1950) says "Breath control is . . . an aid for diving inwards . . .
-Breath control is a help in controlling the mind [Tb 145, 146]."
-He also says "Illusion itself is illusory [Tb 17]."
+In The Teachings of Ramana Maharshi, Venkataraman Aiyer (1879-1950) says "Breath control is . . . an aid for diving inwards . . .
+Breath control is a help in controlling the mind (Osborne 1971, 145, 146)."
+He also says "Illusion itself is illusory (Osborne 1971, 17)."
 That is a point against all who tell "the world is illusory," and such things, like the famous guru Yogananda.
+[He overlooked himself]

 Someone who has read Yogananda's hype on kriya yoga, a system of breathing methods (pranayama etc.) can note how the teachings of Ramana and Yogananda agree in some respects and disagree in other respects.
 By regulating the breath skilfully, one's attention may be directed inward and sort of lifted, by degrees.
 It can resemble what happens when we fall asleep, only that we can be conscious at the time.
 This crucial phase of interiorisation of the mind is called pratyahara ("inward-turning") in yoga.
 [See e.g. Yajanavalkya Yoga]

-Yogananda and his fellowship also teach that the art of breath, including kriya yoga, can go further than easing interiorisation.
-There is research that proves it can in at least one case.
+Yogananda and his fellowship also teach that the art of breath can go further than easing interiorisation.
+There is research by Das and Gastaut - it documents that a form of kriya yoga can further it in at least one case.
 [Research findings].

 From a Visit